abbaswasim/simple-debug/README.md

 # Simple Debug
-Simple Debug is helps you set and unset breakpoints from within emacs that lldb can parse and set.
+Simple Debug helps you set and unset breakpoints from within emacs that lldb can parse and set.

 ## How does it work
 Simple Debug creates a minor mode called "simple-debug" with `SiD` lighter.
 It adds itself to `c-mode-common-hook` so its invoked for C/C++ files.
 It binds <F6> key to `simple-debug-toggle-line-breakpoint` and <F7> key to `simple-debug-toggle-function-breakpoint`.
 This way pressing <F6> on any line creates a `line` breakpoint in the current file.
 Similarly pressing <F7> anywhere in the body of a function creates a `function` breakpoint.